-Figure 33
+Figure 39

-On the Analyzer, the user can refine the search using known words in the questions or selecting the matrix languages used for the analyses.
-Selecting the Go button calls up the search results.
-These are tabled below the search facility.
+On the Analyzer, the user can refine the search using known words in the questions or selecting the matrix languages used for the analyses (Interim and First National Reports Analyzer) or by selecting specific section(s) or question(s) from the report (Second National Report Analyzer).
+Selecting the Go (Interim and First National Reports Analyzer) or Analyze (Second National Report Analyzer) button calls up the search results..